NipunChamika/user-management-api/README.md

-# Awesome Project Build with TypeORM

-Steps to run this project:

-1. Run `npm i` command
-2. Setup database settings inside `data-source.ts` file
-3. Run `npm start` command
+# User Management API

+This repository contains a backend API for user management.
+It's built with TypeScript, using TypeORM for database interactions.